Management's Discussion & Analysis

 4 PVs recognize that a dollar paid or collected in the future is worth less than a dollar today because a dollar today could be invested and earn interest.
 To calculate a PV, future amounts are thus reduced using an assumed interest rate, and those reduced amounts are summed.
 (Back to Content)

 5 Social Security is funded by the payroll taxes and revenue from taxation of benefits.
 Medicare Part A is funded by the payroll taxes, revenue from taxation of benefits, and premiums that support those programs.
 Medicare Parts B and D are primarily financed by transfers from the General Fund, which are presented, and by accounting convention, eliminated in the SOSI.
-For the FYs 2021 and 2020 SOSI, the amounts eliminated totaled $43.2 trillion and $40.9 trillion, respectively.
+For the FYs 2022 and 2021 SOSI, the amounts eliminated totaled $47.5 trillion and $43.2 trillion, respectively.
 (Back to Content)

 9 Interest outlays on Treasury debt held by the public are recorded in the budget when interest accrues, not when the interest payment is made.
 For federal credit programs, outlays are recorded when loans are disbursed, in an amount representing the PV cost to the government, commonly referred to as credit subsidy cost.
 Credit subsidy cost excludes administrative costs.
 (Back to Content)

-10 10/22/21 press release – Joint Statement by Secretary of the Treasury Janet L. Yellen and Acting Director of the Office of Management and Budget Shalanda D. Young on Budget Results for Fiscal Year 2021.
+10 10/21/22 press release – Joint Statement of Janet L. Yellen, Secretary of the Treasury, and Shalanda D. Young, Director of the Office of Management and Budget, on Budget Results for Fiscal Year 2022.
 Note that some amounts in this Financial Report reflect updates subsequent to publication of the press release.
 (Back to Content)

-14 During FY 2021, Treasury faced a delay in raising the statutory debt limit that required it to depart from its normal debt management procedures and to invoke legal authorities to avoid exceeding the statutory debt limit.
+14 Beginning in FY 2021 and continuing into FY 2022, Treasury faced a delay in raising the statutory debt limit that required it to depart from its normal debt management procedures and to invoke legal authorities to avoid exceeding the statutory debt limit.
 During these periods, extraordinary measures taken by Treasury have resulted in federal debt securities not being issued to certain federal government accounts with the securities being restored including lost interest to the affected federal government accounts subsequent to the end of the delay period.
-On August 2, 2019, the BBA of 2019 (P.L.
-116-37) was enacted suspending the statutory debt limit through July 31, 2021.
-A delay in raising the statutory debt limit occurred from August 1, 2021 through September 30, 2021.
-During the period of August 2, 2021 through September 30, 2021, Treasury departed from their normal debt management operations and undertook extraordinary measures to avoid exceeding the statutory debt limit.
+A delay in raising the statutory debt limit occurred from August 1, 2021, through September 30, 2021.
+During the period of August 2, 2021, through September 30, 2021, Treasury departed from their normal debt management operations and undertook extraordinary measures to avoid exceeding the statutory debt limit.
 On October 14, 2021, P.L.
 117-50 was enacted which raised the statutory debt limit by $480.0 billion, from $28,401.5 billion to $28,881.5 billion.
 Even with this increase, extraordinary measures continued in order for Treasury to manage below the debt limit.
 On December 16, 2021, Congress and the President increased the debt limit by $2.5 trillion to $31.4 trillion with the enactment of P.L.
 117-73.
-See Note 13—Federal Debt and Interest Payable and Note 31—Subsequent Events for additional information.
+On this date, Treasury discontinued its use of extraordinary measures and resumed normal debt management operations.
+On January 19, 2023, Treasury began taking extraordinary measures.
+See Note 12—Federal Debt and Interest Payable and Note 30—Subsequent Events for additional information.
 (Back to Content)

-15 The increase in debt of $1.3 trillion was less than the FY 2021 deficit of $2.8 trillion primarily because of a $1.6 trillion decrease in the government’s cash balance.
+16 The increase in debt of $2.0 trillion was greater than the FY 2022 deficit of $1.4 trillion primarily because of increases in the government’s cash balance, as well as the restoration of uninvested principal as discussed in Note 12—Federal Debt and Interest Payable.
 (Back to Content)

 - A Message from the Secretary of the Treasury - PDF version